alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/Electronic_Lab_Book.md

 ## 3a.
-Assess raw data

-## 3b.
 Map to ST and SR genomes

-105 samples (100 WGS + 5 negative controls) were mapped to ST and SR respectively using the following pipeline:
+105 samples (100 WGS + 5 negative controls) were mapped to ST and SR respectively.

 The following scripts is for ST and for 50 individuals at a time.
 The scripts were modified to run the other 55 samples, and to run SR independently.
+The following pipeline was used for both:

 1. Add Read group information: [02b.0_AddRG_ARRAY.sh](https://github.com/alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/blob/main/Scripts/ShortRead_Analysis/02b.0_AddRG_ARRAY.sh)